Edwin Edwards: Third wife and reality television show

 On July 29, 2011, Edwards married Trina Grimes Scott (born August 1978) from Baton Rouge, at the Monteleone Hotel in New Orleans.
 Edwards' one-time prison pen pal, she was fifty-one years his junior and was born midway in his second term as governor.
 She is a Republican.

 Edwin and Trina Edwards were the subjects of the reality show The Governor's Wife, which premiered October 27, 2013, on the Arts & Entertainment Network.
 The program focused on Trina's rearing of teenaged sons and acting as stepmother to Edwards' daughters who are almost twice her age.
 According to the A&E description of the program: "Between school projects, running for president of the Homeowner's Association, fending off skeptics who think she's a gold digger, and thoughts of adding a baby of their own to the mix, the Edwards clan truly represents a new take on the modern family."
 The couple announced February 15, 2013 that Trina was pregnant.
 Trina gave birth to their son on August 1, 2013.

+Following Edwards's death, Trina remarried in 2023 to Louisiana politician John Alario, who served as Speaker of the Louisiana House of Representatives during Edwards' third and fourth terms, and later as President of the Louisiana Senate under Governors Bobby Jindal and John Bel Edwards.

 Health and death

+Edwards did not drink alcohol or smoke.

 In 2015, Edwards was hospitalized for pneumonia.
 On December 13, 2016, Edwards was hospitalized under stable condition again for pneumonia in Baton Rouge.

 Edwards was rushed to the hospital again by ambulance in November 2020, with shortness of breath.
 Edwards returned to his home in Gonzales after spending two nights at Our Lady of the Lake Medical Center in Baton Rouge.
 It was reported that he had a common head cold and he reportedly tested negative for both COVID-19 and pneumonia, as well as the flu.
 His wife told the media that he was resting well and "giving orders" once he got home.

 Edwards was sent to hospice care for pain in his lungs in Gonzales, Louisiana on July 6, 2021.
 He died six days later on July 12, 26 days short of his 94th birthday.
 The cause of death was respiratory complications.
 At the time of his death, Edwards had outlived four of his successors: Dave Treen, Buddy Roemer, Mike Foster, and Kathleen Blanco.

+He would lie in state at the Louisiana State Capitol in Baton Rouge on July 17, 2021.
+He was initially buried at Resthaven Gardens of Memory, Baton Rouge, East Baton Rouge Parish, Louisiana, However, his widow Trina would later exhume his remains in October 2021 and have him cremated.
+A year after Edwards' death, Trina would be engaged to another Louisiana political legend, former Louisiana House speaker and Senate President John Alario.
+Alario was notably Edwards' handpicked choice when he twice served as speaker of the House.